CHOOSING THE BEST ALL-AROUND WHEELSET FOR THE ROAD CYCLIST

 HED Jet 4 Plus

 Superior build quality.
 Highly responsive yet still very compliant.
 An alloy rim where non structural carbon is matted to the rim to make an aerodynamic fairing.
 Bulb rim profile and newly introduced 25mm wide rim makes these far more aero and better handling than anything else in this category.
 Pricey for a carbon-alloy hybrid at $1900 MSRP with no discounting seen in the market.
-Best prices on these wheels currently in inventory at Competitive Cyclist and Amazon as of 9/1/14.
+Available at Competitive Cyclist or direct from HED.

 Mavic Cosmic Carbone 40 C